 - Violate dress and grooming standards as communicated in the Student Handbook. - Engage in academic dishonesty, which includes cheating or copying the work of another student, plagiarism, and unauthorized communication between students during examination. - Gamble. - Submit material generated by an artificial intelligence program or other digital resources which is presented as original work by the student.
-Teachers are to assess acts of cheating/plagiarism with a 20-point deduction for the first infraction.
-Subsequent infractions shall be submitted to administration for appropriate behavior consequences in addition to a 30-point deduction in the number grade. - Falsify records, passes, or other school-related documents. - Engage in actions or demonstrations that substantially disrupt or materially interfere with school activities, including trespassing and boycotting. - Repeatedly violate other communicated campus or classroom standards of conduct.
+Infractions shall be submitted to administration for appropriate behavior consequences. - Falsify records, passes, or other school-related documents. - Engage in actions or demonstrations that substantially disrupt or materially interfere with school activities, including trespassing and boycotting. - Repeatedly violate other communicated campus or classroom standards of conduct.